Karimai/designpatternpy/Creational/Builder/describe.md

 4. Product: This is the final object that is built by the builder.
 It represents the complex object that is created.

-Please also review my example below.
-1. Is it good or not?
-2. can you improve it a bit?
-3. Can you write another example or a use case even for builder design pattern in python ?